WiproOpenSource/openapphack/README.md

 #### How do you test your openapphack-project?

-clone the openapphack-vm that you have forked to your individual githubid or any new organization you have created to try out more than one openapphack-vms .

-run vagrant up &  vagrant provision.
+clone your openapphack-vm associated with your githubid or org and run vagrant up , vagrant provision.

 You should be able to validate and test your vm.

 #### How do you submit your openapphack-project? ###

-You will have to submit a pull request to [openapphack-vm repository](https://github.com/WiproOpenSourcePractice/openapphack-vm) to do so.
-After you add your openapphack project to [openapphackprojects.md](https://github.com/WiproOpenSourcePractice/openapphack-vm/blob/master/openapphackprojects.md)  file.
+You will have to submit a pull request to [openapphack repository](https://github.com/WiproOpenSourcePractice/openapphack) to do so.

 Do mention your github repository url and details of  any ansible or yoeman generators you have included to get your openapphack project working.